 - Half-termly social events for parents and children

-- Website page for Service families
+- Information page for Service families on main school website

 - Themed visits and outings